 So all I have to do is to think logically to secure a top ranking

 No. Obviously, a lot of aspects of SEO are very technical and should only be performed by someone who knows exactly what they are doing.
 What I am saying is, logical thinking is what I use in every step of an SEO strategy to gain a competitive edge over my clients’ competition as I know that their SEO consultants are putting technical before logic.

 I will very briefly explain the two main ranking factors

-Firstly, the two main factors to securing a high ranking on Google are:
+Firstly, the two main factors in securing a high ranking on Google are:

 There are many more things to consider but these are the two main ones.
 In a simplified nutshell, the content on your website must be top quality so it satisfies the users intent and provides a fantastic user experience plus the third party pages that link to a page on your website must be related and also be of a certain standard.